Marginally deformed AdS$_5$/CFT$_4$ Backgrounds in Type IIB: Review of Type IIA reductions of Gaiotto-Maldacena

 \subsubsection{Example Structures}

 We now summarise some key (and relevant) examples.
+See \cite{Grana:2005sn}\cite{TomTextbook}\cite{Grana:2006kf} for further details.\\\\ Having two spinors, $\eta^{1,2}$, describes an $SU(3)\times SU(3)$ structure.
+When $\eta^1$ and $\eta^2$ are parallel, they describe an $SU(3)$ structure - now defined by a single nowhere vanishing spinor $\eta$ (which is covariantly constant in the case of a Calabi-Yau 3-fold).
+When they are nowhere parallel, they define what is called a static $SU(2)$ structure.

-See \cite{Grana:2005sn}\cite{TomTextbook}\cite{Grana:2006kf} for further details. \begin{itemize} \item \textbf{$SU(3)$ Structure}\\ An $SU(3)$ structure on an $M_6$ can be defined in three ways: via a metric and spinor $(g,\eta)$; a metric and a complex, decomposable and non-degenerate 3-form $(g,\Omega)$; or a real 2-form and the complex 3-form $(J,\Omega)$.
+\begin{itemize} \item \textbf{$SU(3)$ Structure}\\ An $SU(3)$ structure on an $M_6$ can be defined in three ways: via a metric and spinor $(g,\eta)$; a metric and a complex, decomposable and non-degenerate 3-form $(g,\Omega)$; or a real 2-form and the complex 3-form $(J,\Omega)$.
 Hence there is a bijection between the descriptions, notably $(g,\eta)\leftrightarrow (J,\Omega)$\footnote{Using the Fierz identities, one gets the following mapping

 }.
 The following conditions are necessary \beq J\wedge \Omega=0,~~~~~~~~~~~~J\wedge J\wedge J=\frac{3}{4}i\,\Omega \wedge \bar{\Omega}, \eeq with the positive definite metric defined as $g=-J I_\Omega$.\footnote{Where $I_\Omega$ is an Almost Complex Structure - a tensor $I^m_n$ with $I^2=-1$.
 This allows one to embed the $GL(d/2,\mathds{C})\in GL(d,\mathds{R})$.
 The stabilizer group is given as follows